 When students are absent from school, it has a negative impact on their grades.
 Please note that students will be allowed to make up work, whenever possible.
-However, there are certain types of graded activities that require a student to be present in the classroom and thus, are impossible to make up, if a student is absent.
-Students are responsible to contact their teacher if there are concerns regarding missed work.
+However, there are certain types of graded activities that require a student to be present in the classroom and thus, it is impossible to make up if a student is absent.
+Students are responsible for contacting their teacher if there are concerns regarding missed work.
 Teachers do not give full credit for tardy work unless circumstances warrant it.
 If a student misses graded CW-classwork, HW-homework, or assessments because of an absence, they will receive a grade of zero (0).
-This grade of zero (0) will only be changed, when the student makes up the work.
-Make-up work will only be accepted with an excused absence and is limited to homework and assessments; it does not include Classwork, which will only receive an (\) to indicate the excused absence.
+This grade of zero (0) will only be changed when the student makes up the work.
+Make-up work will only be accepted with an excused absence and is limited to homework and assessments; it does not include Classwork, which will only receive an asterisk () to indicate the excused absence.

-If a student arrives late to an assessment, then the time missed will not be compensated for.
+If a student arrives late for an assessment, then the time missed will not be compensated for.
 In the case of a missed assessment (due to an excused absence), the student will have to reschedule a make-up assessment, with permission from the administration.
-The time of the make-up assessment will be within 2 days of returning to school and at the convenience of the administering teacher, but not during class time.
+The make-up assessment will be within 2 days of returning to school and at the administering teacher's convenience, but not during class.